 The first step to resuscitating your critical project is to ensure that your team understands the scope, maps out the project goals and boundaries, reconciles them with the work already underway, and aligns them with the stakeholders’ expectations.
 Make sure everyone understands the “why” of the project.

-If you feel good about your project scope, check out the next post in the Project 911 series – the Project Team.
+If you feel confident about your project scope, the next step is to check out the Project Team in the next post of the Project 911 series.